-Semi-automatic segmentation: active contours
+Semi-automatic segmentation : active contours

 Active contours models, known as snakes, are semi automatic techniques that can help the user automate a manual segmentation.
-The user draws the initial model close to the object he wants to segment, the algorithm will then try to deform this initial shape so that it fits onto the contours of the image.
-Many algorithms are available as plugins such as IVUSnake, Snakuscule, or ABSnake.
+The user draws the initial model close to the object he wants to segment.
+The algorithm then iteratively deforms this initial shape so that it fits onto the nearest contour in the image.
+Many algorithms are available as plugins, such as IVUSnake, Snakuscule, or ABSnake.

-Snakes model, though developed for 2D data, can be used in 3D in a iterative manner.
-The user draws an initial shape on the first slice of the volume, the algorithm will then segment the object, this segmentation on the first slice can be used as the initial shape for the next slice, and so on.
+Snake models, though developed for 2D data, can be used in 3D in a iterative manner.
+The user draws an initial shape on the first slice of the volume and the algorithm segments the object.
+This first segmentation can then be used as the initial shape for the next slice, and so on.
 However this method does not take into account the 3D information and the links that exist between adjacent slices.
-Furthermore in the case of noisy data or problem in acquisition an object can be missing or deformed in a particular slice.
-The slice by slice approach can not alleviate this problem, a real 3D procedure that take into account data in adjacent slices, as it is done in X - Y should be used.
+Furthermore, in the case of noisy data or other problem due to acquisition, an object can be missing or deformed in a particular slice.
+The slice by slice approach can not alleviate this problem and a real 3D procedure, taking into account constraints from adjacent slices, should be used.
 The plugin ABSnake3D uses such an approach, the model is a set of points lying in the different slices.
-For each iteration the point will move towards the contours of the image while being constrained in X - Y by its two neighboring points and also in Z by the two closest points in the upper and lower slices.
+At each iteration, each point moves towards the contours in the image while being constrained in X - Y by its two neighbouring points and also in Z by the two closest points in the upper and lower slices.

-5. 3D ANALYSIS
+5. ANALYSIS

-Once the objects have been segmented the analysis can be performed.
-This part will compute geometrical and pixel-based measures for each individual object.
-These measures must be performed using the real units of the image.
-The image should hence be calibrated in the 3 dimensions thanks to the Image/Properties window.
+Once the objects have been segmented the analysis can be performed to compute geometrical and intensity-based measures for each individual objects.
+These measures must be performed using the physical units of the image.
+Hence the image should be calibrated in the 3 dimensions thanks to the Image/Properties window.